Q1) What proportion of the UK’s greenhouse gas emissions come from transport?

 One such site is Zapmap which is a UK-wide map of electric vehicle charging points.
 Drivers can use the site to search and filter for electric vehicle charging points, as well as plan electric routes with the smart route planner.

-In addition, many local authorities and public venues provide information on electric vehicle charging points within their area on their website.
-Here is a typical example from Bournemouth Christchurch & Poole council.
+In addition, many local authorities and public venues provide information on electric vehicle charging points within their area or at their venue on their website.

-A18) There is a tool on the gov.uk website to compare the fuel consumption, CO2 emissions and tax bands for new and used cars.
+Q19) Where can I search for fuel consumption, CO2 emissions and tax bands for new and used cars?

 As well as using less fuel and paying less car tax, more efficient cars also emit lower CO2 emissions.
 Car showrooms display environmental labels showing the running costs, tailpipe emissions, fuel economy and VED rates of new cars.
 The labels make it easy to compare different cars and show a rating from band A (green) to band M (red), with A having the lowest CO2 emissions and M the highest.